Multithreading Interview Questions In Java

 What are three ways in which a thread can enter the waiting state?

-Ans: A thread can enter the waiting state by invoking its sleep() method, by blocking on I/O, by unsuccessfully attempting to acquire an object’s lock, or by invoking an object’s wait() method.
+Ans: A thread can enter the waiting state by invoking its sleep() method, blocking on I/O, unsuccessfully attempting to acquire an object’s lock, or invoking an object’s wait() method.
 It can also enter the waiting state by invoking its (deprecated) suspend() method.

 What happens if a try-catch-finally statement does not have a catch clause to handle an exception that is thrown within the body of the try statement?

-Ans: The exception propagates up to the next higher level try-catch statement (if any) or results in the program’s termination.
+Ans: The exception propagates to the next higher-level try-catch statement (if any) or terminates the program.

 What method must be implemented by all threads?